Dementia

 Rooms should be reasonably bright and contain sensory stimuli (eg, radio, television, night-light) to help patients remain oriented and focus their attention.
 Quiet, dark, private rooms should be avoided.

-Activities can help patients function better; those related to interests before dementia began are good choices.
+Activities can help patients function better; those related to interests prior to the patient's dementia onset are good choices.
 Activities should be enjoyable, provide some stimulation, but not involve too many choices or challenges.

-Exercise to reduce restlessness, improve balance, and maintain cardiovascular tone should be done daily.
+Exercise to reduce restlessness, improve balance, and maintain cardiovascular fitness and muscle tone should be done daily.
 Exercise can also help improve sleep and manage behavior disorders.

 Occupational therapy and music therapy help maintain fine motor control and provide nonverbal stimulation.